Now that Jack McCullough is no longer a suspect, any tips related to this case should be sent to:

 F. All five filler photos were taken directly from a yearbook while the Defendant’s was not.

-Just pick out the one that does not look like the others, and the only one with a white face:
+Just pick out the one that does not look like the others, and the only one with a white face and no dark coat:

 There are so many questions in this case, hopefully over time the questions will be answered.